tjluoma/bash-fix/README.md

 		curl -sL http://luo.ma/bash-fix.sh | zsh -f

-	That’s just a short URL for <https://raw.githubusercontent.com/tjluoma/bash-fix/master/bash-fix.sh> but if you want to use that directly, copy this:
+	That’s just a short URL for <https://raw.githubusercontent.com/tjluoma/bash-fix/master/bash-fix.sh> but if you would rather not use the short URL, use this instead:

 		curl -s https://raw.githubusercontent.com/tjluoma/bash-fix/master/bash-fix.sh | zsh -f